MkrtichSargsyan/Transactions/README.md

 # Group our transactions

-The project is based on an app for grouping payments.
+The project is an app made specially for mobiles.
 Users can create, edit and delete transactions and group them

 ## Desktop